Sevier County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 598 sqmi, of which 593 sqmi is land and 5.2 sqmi (0.9%) is water.
-The southern part of Sevier County is located within the Great Smoky Mountains, and is protected by the Great Smoky Mountains National Park.
+The southern part of Sevier County is located within the Great Smoky Mountains and is protected by the Great Smoky Mountains National Park.
 The northern parts of the county are located within the Ridge-and-Valley Appalachians.
-Sevier contains the highest point in Tennessee, Clingmans Dome, which rises to 6643 ft along the county's border with North Carolina.
+Sevier contains the highest point in Tennessee, Kuwohi (formerly Clingmans Dome), which rises to 6643 ft along the county's border with North Carolina.
 Mount Guyot, located in the Eastern Smokies in the extreme eastern part of the county, is the state's second-highest mountain at 6621 ft.
 The 6593 ft Mount Le Conte, a very prominent mountain visible from much of the central part of the county, is the state's third-highest.

 Sevier County is drained primarily by the French Broad River, which passes through the northern part of the county.
 A portion of the French Broad is part of Douglas Lake, an artificial reservoir created by Douglas Dam in the northeastern part of the county.
 The three forks of the Little Pigeon River (East, Middle, and West) flow northward from the Smokies, converge near Sevierville, and empty into the French Broad north of Sevierville.
 The West Fork is the best known, as it flows through the popular tourist areas of Gatlinburg and Pigeon Forge.

-The maximum elevation differential in Sevier County is the greatest in Tennessee, ranging from a high of 6643 ft at Clingmans Dome to a low of 850 ft at the French Broad River.
+The maximum elevation differential in Sevier County is the greatest in Tennessee, ranging from a high of 6643 ft at Kuwohi to a low of 850 ft at the French Broad River.